project-improv/improv/WSLINSTALL.md

     conda activate caiman
     ```
 3. cd into improv/demos/basic
+4. Place desired data (Tolias_mesoscope_2.hdf5) into data directory
-6. Run XLaunch (see [Section V](#V.-Installing-&-Running-X-Server-for-GUI-Framework)).
+5. Run XLaunch (see [Section V](#V.-Installing-&-Running-X-Server-for-GUI-Framework)).
 The application may or may not appear on the task bar.
-7. Run improv
+6. Run improv
     ```
     python basic_demo.py
     ```
-   This demo will create its own data folder with the necessary data.
+   This demo will create its own data folder if it does not already exist.
 The process should be replicated for future runs.

 <br>

+# Operating XLaunch
+## I. Interaction
+Upon GUI appearance, select setup.
+Actions and errors should appear on the command line.
+Wait for 'improv.nexus Allowing start' command
+Select start
+## II.
+Data Extraction
+## III.
+Data Visualization

 # Common Issues
 ## I. WSL Installation from Windows Store